A Unique Prototype – The Second Weems Made

 The modified 18.69N movement in a Turkish delivered Nacib Djezvidjian pocket watch with extra gear wheels for the second time zone.
 The movement plates bearing the Arabic word for Longines and the Patented 6 March 1911 text on the movement.
 Repurposed movements originally destined for dual time Turkish pocket watches were used in the first two Weems prototypes.

-Both pocket watch models are essential formative pieces in the evolution of the Longines 47mm Weems and these treasures lie in the Longines Museum in Saint Imier.
+Both pocket watch models are essential formative pieces in the evolution of the Longines 47mm Weems and the Touran lies in the Longines Museum.

 Weems prototype